 Vaultz Locking Utility Box

-This box (Amazon) uses a combination lock and has chrome-steel corners for added strength.
+This little lockbox uses a combination lock and has chrome-steel corners for added strength.
 However, this is a fairly lightweight option that is best suited to protecting items like an iPod or small amount of cash.
 More important items should be kept in a more advanced lockbox or small safe.

 Stanley Homeowner’s Tool Kit

-Increase your homeowner abilities with this sixty-five-piece kit (Amazon).
+Increase your homeowner abilities with this 65-piece kit.
 Whether it’s a hammer, a screwdriver, or a measuring tape, this kit is the perfect starting place for your future tool shed.
 While most customers love the tools, they’re not as crazy about the case—it takes up a lot of space and may not stand up to the test of time.

 Black+Decker Twenty-Volt Lithium Drill